 If your dog shows signs of an ear infection, bring them to Village Vet of Urbana for care.
-We’re experts at providing treatments and helping owners learn how to prevent future infections.
+We’re experts at providing treatment and helping owners learn how to prevent future infections.

 Worried your dog might have an ear infection?
 Call Village Vet of Urbana at (301) 228-0681 and schedule an appointment today.

 Signs Your Dog Has an Ear Infection

 Your dog’s survival instincts tell them not to show signs of pain.
 This can make it difficult to know when they aren’t feeling well.
 Still, if you know what to look for, you can identify an ear infection without great difficulty.
 The most common signs include:

 - Redness or swelling of the ear canal

 - Crusty skin or scabs on the outer ear

 - Scratching at the ears

 - Loss of balance or walking in circles